unterstein/moviedb/README.md

 # This is our code base for the blog entry

-Read the entry and enjoy the code :)
+Read the blog entry and enjoy the code :)